Web3DConsortium/BlenderX3DSupport/README.md

 2. The exporter should generate X3D 3.3 files (with Appearance and Material nodes) and support an option for X3Dv4 Appearance model (PBR and gltf aligned)

+3. Export PhysicalMaterial, export baseColor, baseTexture.
+As X3D v4 Materials By default already follow PBR, some code may actually get more straightforward this way.
+If in doubt, follow what glTF exporter does -- they already have Python code to "flatten" complicated Blender material setup using nodes -> simple PBR terms.